dalyIsaac/gitlab-ci-template/README.md

 - **Markdown reporting**: Results are documented in the merge request description in a markdown table.
 - **Flexible check configuration**: Define custom checks with scripts or user input requirements.
 - **Ignorable checks**: Mark checks as optional (`canIgnore: true`) to allow graceful degradation.
+- **User input handling**: Requires user confirmation in the squawk report of the merge request description.

 ### Configuration